 Amphibious Transports - Use these to move troops by sea to land on hostile shores.
-All units apart from Marines have to be loaded in friendly ports.
-Enemy naval units and Fortress Defenses will fire on Amphibious Transports that halt in an adjacent hex, even if only temporarily prior to landing.
+All units apart from Special Forces have to be loaded in friendly ports.
+Enemy naval units and Coastal Guns will fire on Amphibious Transports that halt in an adjacent hex, even if only temporarily prior to landing.
 Note that neutral Majors cannot embark units into Amphibious Transports.

-Landing Casualties - Units unloading from Amphibious Transports may suffer landing casualties, potentially losing a proportion of their strength, especially when landing in bad weather.
+Landing Casualties - Both paratroops and units unloading from Amphibious Transports may suffer landing casualties, potentially losing a proportion of their strength, especially when landing in bad weather.
 With Amphibious Transports, the lower their supply value, the higher their landing casualties are likely to be.

-Reinforcing Units - Increase unit strength up to their maximum (5 or 10 depending on unit type) though some experience will be lost in the process, and supply can limit the ability to do this.
-Note that naval units (with the sole exception of Torpedo Boats) can only receive a maximum of 5 strength points per turn.
+Reinforcing Units - Increase unit strength up to their maximum (5; 8 or 10 depending on unit type) though some experience will be lost in the process, and supply can limit the ability to do this.
+Note that naval units (with the sole exception of Motor Torpedo Boats) can only receive a maximum of 5 strength points per turn, though the restriction on reinforcing a maximum of 5 strength points per turn does not apply to the aircraft component of Carriers.